- My child is interested in “everything” and his having a difficult time choosing a major. What should he/she do?

 - Yes!
 The Career Center offers many opportunities to connect with alumni through formal mentorship programs, industry career treks, on-campus networking events, and alumni clubs.
 We can also help your student build an impactful LinkedIn profile and navigate the alumni directory.

 - The short answer to this question is “no”.
 The word “internship” can sometimes evoke a sense of anxiety and the feeling from students that “I must have an internship my first summer or I am a lost cause”.
 However, the summer after a student’s first year an “internship” is not a necessity.
 In many industries, organizations don’t hire first year students - they may only hire interns that are rising juniors and seniors because they have more experience and coursework completed.
 Still that doesn’t mean that a rising sophomore should sit around doing nothing.
 We strongly encourage these students to do something to gain experience - whether it’s a regular summer job (i.e., retail, life-guarding, customer service, administrative office roles, etc.), research, study abroad, service, or, possibly, an internship.
 These activities will allow a student to learn more about him/herself, gain professional experience, and build his/her resume - all critical pieces of career development!
-Students can meet with a career coach on the Engage team to discuss how to explore summer opportunities as a first year.
+Students can meet with a career counselor on the Engage team to discuss how to explore summer opportunities as a first year.

 - The Career Center provides students with career counseling and career development services, self-assessments, workshops, presentations for academic departments, career fairs, and mock interviews--just to name a few!
 Upcoming events are listed on our homepage and in Go IRISH.
-Students can schedule a career coaching appointment online or by calling (574) 631-5200.
+Students can schedule a career counseling appointment online or by calling (574) 631-5200.

 - We offer two primary avenues: Go IRISH and our Online Resources.
 Go IRISH is Notre Dame’s online recruiting database with postings for both internship and full-time opportunities.
 This resource is available to Notre Dame students only.
 We also have a robust offering of additional tools through the Online Resources section of our website.
 Here students can access numerous databases for career exploration, job/internship searching, company research, salary information, and current industry/organization issues.
 We also have a Fields section which contains information and databases specific to a number of industries.
 On top of this, we encourage students to network and utilize the strong ND alumni connections.
-Career coaches can guide students through this process and familiarize them with LinkedIn and mynotredame.nd.edu to be most effective in their networking.
+Career counselors can guide students through this process and familiarize them with LinkedIn and mynotredame.nd.edu to be most effective in their networking.

 - Every year employers representing several industries/organizations and job functions (for profit, nonprofit, fellowship, and research) either conduct on-campus interviews or post jobs on the Go IRISH system.
 Over 6,000 on-campus interviews were conducted in 2015-2016 and over 4,700 jobs were posted to Go IRISH.
 The postings included 2,800 full-time positions and 1,900 internships, fellowships, and volunteer positions.